sevstels/Ubertooth-Win/README.md

 <br>
 <br>
 <b>Application</b><br>
 Release of the Windows version of the device management GUI utility.
-You can quickly check and see how the device works.
+You can quickly check and see how the device works.<br>

 <p align="center">A few functions I need are working now.<p/>
 <p align="center"><img src="https://github.com/sevstels/Ubertooth-Win/assets/13213368/e50a8506-a3fa-41db-8ea2-74f98c510b88"><p/>